How To Use Incentives With Retail Employees The Right Way

 You may remember when Wells Fargo fired 5,300 employees after admitting those employees opened more than 2 million deposit and credit card accounts without customers’ authorization.
 The incentives that encouraged workers to open more accounts at all costs led to this disaster.

-Incentives are a tricky thing to use when trying to goose your sales.
+Incentives are a tricky thing to use when trying to boost your sales.

 What are some reasons to use incentives with associates?

-From getting your preferred brand on the customer’s wrist, to adding on an extended warranty, to winning a trip, but once you reward specific behavior, you often invite unintended consequences.
+From getting your preferred brand on the customer’s wrist to adding on an extended warranty to winning a trip, you often invite unintended consequences once you reward specific behavior.

 Trying To Close A Sale

-Yes, you can use incentives to steer employees to encourage customers a certain way.
-It can lead to hard closing the sale techniques but there are more problems ...
+Yes, you can use incentives to steer employees to encourage customers in a certain way.
+It can lead to hard closing the sale techniques, but there are more problems ...

 Here Are Three Problems With Employee Incentives:

 1. Selling one product at the expense of all others.
-Many times a brand will incent retail store employees for each of that brand’s products they sell.
-They do that to try to gain an upper hand on their competition.
-That means your employees might not show your customer the best product but only show the one brand that gets the spiff.
-That can lead to more walks since customers are nudged to consider something the salesperson knows isn’t the only or best choice for them.
+Often, a brand will incentivize retail store employees for each product it sells.
+They do that to try to gain the upper hand in their competition.
+That means your employees might not show your customer the best product but only the one brand that gets the spiff.
+That can lead to more walks since customers are nudged to consider something the salesperson knows isn’t their only or best choice.

 2. Rewarding the strong as the weak give in.
 Your best salespeople are driven to succeed by an innate desire to get ahead.
-For them, incentives are a great reward and can really increase their sales.
-But for the rest of your crew, the average ones who just want a job or who avoid customers altogether, it just means they feel bad.
-Sometimes they’ll feel jealous, but most times they’ll lose any sales motivation and stay resigned to being last.
-Unless your incentive system is clearly thought out, the weaker salespeople will succumb and let the stronger players have their up or take their sale.
-Those who felt overlooked before will still feel overlooked and will reduce their selling efforts or even stop trying.
+For them, incentives are a great reward and can increase their sales.
+But for the rest of your crew, the average ones who just want a job or avoid customers altogether, it just means they feel bad.
+Sometimes, they’ll feel jealous, but most times, they’ll lose any sales motivation and stay resigned to being last.
+Unless your incentive system is considered, the weaker salespeople will succumb and let the stronger players have their up or take their sales.
+Those who felt overlooked will still feel overlooked and will reduce their selling efforts or even stop trying.
 Ongoing incentive programs that aren’t tweaked can lead to higher turnover as employees feel it is a pressure cooker of stress to make incentives.

 3. Ruining your customer service.
 Because they feel so sales-y and fake, your employees will have no problem suggesting the incented item to your shopper by saying, "I get a bonus if I ask."
 With social media and review sites, it won’t take long for people to notice and talk about how you only want to sell them something.
 Why?
 Because your generally disempowered employees will look desperate as they try to achieve success.
 Customer perception is everything.